JVital2013/pihole-router/README.md

-# Pi-Hole - Router Edition
+# Extending Pi-Hole into a Network Router

 Pi-Hole is great.
 It blocks ads and tracking at a DNS level, and is still surprisingly effective many years after it was first introduced.
 However, home networks often lack some tools that would truly make Pi-Hole great.